Table of Contents

 The Strategic Advantage Is Speed With Confidence

-Behavioral health operators face tighter margins, growing demand, and more scrutiny from SAMHSA, state licensure boards, and payer SIUs every year.
-Implementation delays are not inconvenient.
-They are expensive.
 A Texas operator I worked with last year burned roughly $180,000 in claim rework over four months because admissions documentation in the new EMR did not capture the elements their largest commercial payer required for level of care authorization.
+That is not a hypothetical.
+That is what a bad build costs on a single payer contract at a single site.

 At Atlantic Health Strategies, we treat EMR implementation as part of the operational backbone, not a side project.
 The right EMR matters.
 The right partner determines whether it actually works.